Where can I see a medical provider that cares?

 It is your choice when, if, and how you would like to come out to someone.
 Your safety is always #1 priority.

 - Here you will find information about living authentically and some tips and information about coming out in different areas of your life, such as:

 - in the workplace

 - to your grandparent’s or other adult family members

 If you are an LGBTQ+ student who needs a name change to be printed on your student ID, the Burgett Intercultural Center can help!
-Email Col Raimond, LGBTQ+ Coordinator, at email@example.com to learn more about the process.
+Email Col Raimond, Director of LGBTQ life, at email@example.com to learn more about the process.
 The Burgett Intercultural Center can cover the costs for any LGBTQ+ students who need to update their student ID cards for this purpose.

 To change your name in your records at UHS, you can call the front desk at (585) 275-2662 and let them know that you would like to make the change, and they will gladly make this update to your records.